 How to Post a Bond

-Between 8:30 am and 4:00 pm (Monday - Friday) you must post a bond at the District Court.
+Between 8:00 am and 4:00 pm (Monday - Friday) you must post a bond at the District Court.
 District Court is located at 330 York Street Newport, KY.
-You may only post a bond with cash or with a credit card.
+You may only post a cash bond at the courthouse.

 Posting a Cash Bond

 To post a bond with cash you must do the following:

 - Go to the District Court Clerk's Office located at 330 York St. Newport, KY 41071 and post the bond.

 - Bring your receipt to the Campbell County Detention Center located at 601 Central Ave.
 Newport, KY 41071

 Posting a Credit Card Bond

-To post a bond with a credit card at the Campbell County Detention Center after the Campbell County Courthouse has closed you must do the following:
+To post a bond with a credit card at the Campbell County Detention Center you must do the following:

-- Bring a valid form of identification including a valid photo and your credit card to the Campbell County Detention Center.
+- Bring a valid form of identification including a valid photo and your credit card to the Campbell County Detention Center (601 Central Ave.)

 - A jail employee will assist you with the paperwork needed for a credit card bond.

 NOTE: If you choose to use a credit card, please be aware that the credit card company will charge you fees that will not be returned to you.